How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 - Limited to work-related certificates

-- Requires employer to have occupational health service
+- Requires employer participation

 - May feel less private (employer involvement)